 - 'installation-name a string for the installation name, which is used to determine user- and version-specific paths, such as the initial path produced by find-library-collection-paths and the location of packages that are installed in user package scope.
-The default is (version). - 'lib-dir a path, string, or byte string for the main library directory.
+The default is (version). - 'collects-search-dirs a list of paths, strings, byte strings, or #f representing the search path for collections.
+Each #f in the list, if any, is replaced with the main collection directory. - 'lib-dir a path, string, or byte string for the main library directory.
 It defaults to a "lib" sibling directory of the main collection directory. - 'lib-search-dirs a list of paths, strings, byte strings, or #f representing the search path for directories containing foreign libraries.
 Each #f in the list, if any, is replaced with the default search path, which is the user- and version-specific "lib" directory followed by the main library directory. - 'dll-dir a path, string, or byte string for a directory containing shared libraries for the main executable.
 It defaults to the main library directory. - 'share-dir a path, string, or byte string for the main shared-file directory, which normally includes installed packages.
-It defaults to a "share" sibling directory of the main collection directory. - 'links-file a path, string, or byte string for the collection links file.
-It defaults to a "links.rktd" file in the main shared-file directory.
+It defaults to a "share" sibling directory of the main collection directory.